10 things to do at Aprica

 Read also Children and parents in the snow!

 Aprica has recently introduced the Snowboard Snowpark in the Campetti area.
-An area is dedicated to pure fun, ideal for those who do not ski, especially for children, who can have fun downhill with snowbikes, zorb ball on the snow and rubber dinghies.
+The area is dedicated to pure fun, ideal for those who do not ski, especially for children, who can have fun downhill with snowbikes, zorb ball on the snow and rubber dinghies.

 Read also Snowpark: the rules to follow!